bethurban/garden-tracker-client/README.md

 # TO DO:

+** Has many through?
+User has many plants through locations??

 1. Create LocationCard component.
 2. Add conditional to Home container - if user has locations, LocationCards are displayed.
 3. Add 'notes' to locations table in API, permit notes in LocationsController.